Programme

 At the HOSC meeting, which was held in public on 4 February 2004, the Chief Executive of Eastbourne Downs Primary Care Trust and the Chief Executive of East Sussex Hospitals NHS Trust apologised for not consulting the committee on the closure of All Saints.

-The HOSC continues to be involved in the re-provisioning plans following the closure of All Saints Hospital and has recently expressed concerns about the sustainability and capacity of the services put in place.
+HOSC were involved in the re-provisioning plans following the closure of All Saints Hospital and expressed concerns about the sustainability and capacity of the services put in place.

 To download the final report click here (47k pdf file) June 2004